Teriks/TinkerRetroPie/README.md

 TinkerRetroPie is an Armbian OS build wrapper and install script generator for installing RetroPie on TinkerBoards.

-This repository also features pre-built images with RetroPie installed, see the releases page.
+This repository will feature pre-built images with RetroPie installed once I have achieved a stable configuration, this is a WIP.

+## Features

 TinkerRetroPie takes advantage of the Mali Midgard (GPU) devfreq support in newer linux kernels to set the GPU to its max clock (600 MHz) on system boot.
 (Normally left at 100 MHz)